 During the machine runs for each task no team members are allowed to be in the inner contest area where the maize plants are and close to the robot during the performance.
 If the robot performance fails, it has to be stopped from outside with a remote switch.
 To enter the inner contest area is only allowed after (!) the robot has stopped.
 The control switch activating team member then can go to the machine and manually correct it.
 When the team member has left the inner contest area only then the robot is allowed to continue its operation.
 This procedure shall promote the autonomous mode during the contest and make the performance more attractive to spectators.

 The use of a GNSS receiver is not allowed except for the Free Style in Task 5.
-(If you wish to use a GNSS, you must bring your own.)
-The focus for the other tasks shall be on relative positioning and sensor based behaviors.
+(If you wish to use a GNSS, you will have to bring your own.)
+The focus for the other tasks in terms of localisation shall be on relative positioning and sensor based behaviours.

 The crop plant in tasks 1 to 4 is maize (corn) or Zea Mays .
 The maize plants will have a height of 20 – 40 cm (Plant density 10 m-² , row width of 0.75 m, plant spacing 0.133 m).
 The general appearance of the crop plants is location specific as well as yearly specific.

 A damaged plant is a maize plant that is permanently bent, broken or uprooted.
 The decision that a maize plant is damaged by a machine or not will be made by the jury members.

 During the contests, all robots have to wait in the parc fermé and no more machine modification to change the machine performance is allowed with regards to fairness.
 All PC connections (wired and wireless) have to be removed or switched off and an activation of a battery saving mode is recommended.
 This shall avoid having an advantage not being the first robot to conduct the task.
 The starting order will be random.
 When a robot will move to the starting point, the next robot will already be asked by the parc fermé officer to prepare for starting.